What Knowledge Gets Distilled in Knowledge Distillation?: Introduction

-\ut{The need for such answers has become particularly relevant because} there have been studies which present some surprising findings about the distillation process. \citet{cho-iccv2019} showed that performing knowledge distillation with a bigger teacher does not necessarily improve the student's performance over that with a smaller teacher, and thus raised questions about the effectiveness of the distillation procedure in such cases. \citet{stanton-neurips2021} showed that the agreement between the teacher and distilled student's predictions on test images is not that different to the agreement of those between the teacher and an independently trained student, raising further doubts about how knowledge distillation works, if it works at all.
+This has become particularly relevant because there have been studies which present some surprising findings about the distillation process. \cite{cho-iccv2019} showed that performing knowledge distillation with a bigger teacher does not necessarily improve the student's performance over that with a smaller teacher, and thus raised questions about the effectiveness of the distillation procedure in such cases. \cite{stanton-neurips2021} showed that the agreement between the teacher and distilled student's predictions on test images is not that different to the agreement of those between the teacher and an independently trained student, raising further doubts about how knowledge distillation works, if it works at all.
+In this work, we present a comprehensive study tackling the above questions.
+We analyze three popular knowledge distillation methods \cite{hinton-neurips2014, romero-iclr2015, tian-iclr2020}.
+Many of our findings are quite surprising.
+For example, by simply mimicking the teacher's output using the method of \cite{hinton-neurips2014}, the student can inherit many implicit properties of the teacher.
+It can gain the adversarial vulnerability that the teacher has.
+If the teacher is invariant to color, the student also improves its invariance to color.
+To understand why these properties get transferred without an explicit objective to do so, we study the distillation process through a geometric lens, where we think about the features from a teacher as relative positions of an instance (i.e., distances) from its decision boundary.
+Mimicking those features, we posit, can therefore help the student inherit the decision boundary and (consequently) the implicit properties of the teacher.
+We show that these findings have practical implications; e.g., an otherwise \emph{fair} student can inherit biases from an unfair teacher.
+Hence, by shedding some light on the `dark knowledge' \cite{dark_knowledge}, our goal is to dissect the distillation process better.